Revenue Generation: Facilitating the Buyers’ Journey – Part 4

 You must find a process that can be operated by normal people.
 You must create an environment where normal people are empowered and feel motivated to make extraordinary results.

 If you are not happy with the outcome of your revenue generation efforts look at the processes first before looking at the people.

 In the next post I will briefly review each step in the revenue generation process.

 In smaller companies this may initially be the same people, but they must understand that these jobs are fundamentally different.
 Companies that remain small apparently haven’t found the match yet.

-You may also be interested in reading our free whitepaper “Social Selling without Situational and Contextual Content is like Partying with Robots”
+You may also be interested in reading the whitepaper “Social Selling without Situational and Contextual Content is like Partying with Robots”

 The whitepaper defines the three types of content and explains how you decide when to provide your potential customers which each type.
 It then introduces the concept of marketing and sales as the facilitation of the buyer’s journey and explains that the nature of your business model determines to which degree you can take advantage of social media.

 The whitepaper recommends how to build the basic foundation for using social media for sales purposes and concludes that it must be an integrated and managed part of your marketing mix and should not be left entirely to the individual sales person’s own initiative.